 The course is delivered as lectures, tutorials, group design, practical sessions and field trips.
-A combination of analytical, experimental, group interactive education and learning techniques encourage independent study, teamwork, communication, creativity and critical thinking.
+A combination of analytical, experimental, group interactive teaching and learning techniques encourages independent study, teamwork, communication, creativity and critical thinking.

-Courses are reviewed regularly to respond to the priority needs of the marketplace, meeting the requirements of the Engineering Council.
-You will learn from academic staff at the Energy and Transport Research Centre, supported by relevant specialists and visiting members of industry.
+Courses are reviewed regularly to respond to the priority needs of the engineering marketplace, meeting the requirements of the Engineering Council.
+You will learn from academics from the Energy and Transport Research Centre, supported by relevant specialists and visiting members of industry.

-Assessment is by coursework and examinations.
-Group learning, teamwork and communication skills are assessed by design group studies, reports and presentation.
+Assessment is by means of coursework and examinations.
+Group learning, teamwork and communication skills are assessed by design group studies, reports and presentations.
 Practical and technical communication skills are assessed through laboratory work, data analysis and project reports.

 For up-to-date information about tuition fees, living costs and financial support, visit Undergraduate Fees and Finance.

 You may choose to complete an industrial placement year after the second or third academic year.
-Placements equip you with a greater understanding of the industry and this may count towards the experience requirement for a professional engineering qualification.
+Placement students gain a greater understanding of the industry and this may count towards the experience requirement for a professional engineering qualification.

-The course is accredited by the Institution of Mechanical Engineers and provides the path for you to gain Chartered Engineer status.
+The course is accredited by the Institution of Mechanical Engineers and provides a path for graduates to gain Chartered Engineer status.